Alexa For Seniors: 6 Ways She Can Help Improve Your MemoryJul 19, 2022

 But life happens.
 Forgetfulness happens.
 You get interrupted from your usual routine by a knock on the door or your dog getting out and you come back and think, “did I take my medication already?”
 Or worse, it slips your mind entirely while you chase your dog down with treats and it doesn’t hit you until you see the missed pill in your pillbox the next day.

-Alexa can help.
+Alexa for seniors can help.

 With Alexa, a medication reminder is as simple as saying, “Alexa, remind me to take my medication at 8:00AM every day.”
-Or, "Alexa, manage my medication."
+Or "Alexa, manage my medication."

-She’ll remind you, even if you’ve been distracted by something else.
+Alexa will remind you, even if you’ve been distracted by something else.

 If you don’t already use your phone calendar, it’s a great time to start.
 Setting phone reminders is another way to release the burden of just having to remember.